Gentlemen Prefer Blondes (musical): Synopsis

 Everyone is at a Paris club.
 Lady Beekman and the two detectives are still trying to recover her tiara.
 Sir Francis is there with two ladies.
 Lorelei and Dorothy are there with Josephus and Henry.
 Gus arrives and nearly comes to blows with Josephus.
 The floor show includes performances by Gloria ("Mamie Is Mimi") and Coquette.
-Lorelei sings too ("Diamonds are a Girl's Best Friend").
+After Lorelei walks around the streets of Paris reflecting singing ("Diamonds are a Girl's Best Friend").
 Gus tells Lorelei that he loves her so much that he would leave his father's business for her sake.
 She admits that she shot a man in Little Rock, but it was in self-defense (the man was attempting to rape her), so she was acquitted; they make up.

 The Americans miss the United States ("Homesick Blues") and go home.
 Lorelei delays marrying Gus until his father accepts her.
 Mrs. Spofford gives Dorothy some advice ("Keeping Cool with Coolidge").
 Gus's father, Mr. Esmond, arrives and finds that Lorelei is wearing a dress covered in his buttons and that she knows everything about his business ("Button Up with Esmond").
 He is impressed and approves of the marriage.